inbo/HabPil_inundation_R/source/README.txt

 running the script
 - grdive-utils.R - contains the functions needed for downloading the necessary data to the local 'data' folder
+- spatial_processing_utils.R - contains the functions needed for the actual spatial processing